Shifts-Project/shifts/sdc/README.md

 ### Performance Analysis

-We provide utilities for two types of downstream analysis on RIP predictions:
+We provide utilities for three types of downstream analysis on RIP predictions:
-1. Retention on per--prediction request confidence.
+1. Retention on per--prediction request uncertainty scores.
-2. Dataset metadata analysis.
+2. Dataset metadata analysis for a particular RIP method.
+3. Caching all predictions and plan-level confidence scores for a complete downstream analysis of a RIP ensemble with a particular backbone (e.g., sweeping over aggregation strategies and number of ensemble members K).

+Below we walk through each type of analysis, and demonstrate extra flags for evaluating RIP models which might be helpful for evaluating your own architectures.

 We use Weights & Biases ([wandb](https://wandb.ai/home)) for experiment tracking. wandb allows us to conveniently track run progress online, and can be disabled by executing `wandb offline`.